Akotliar/e2e-sandbox/tests/exercise/ README.md

 ## Exercise #8
 **Criteria:** as a user that visits https://androidenterprisepartners.withgoogle.com/devices/ I'm able to compare devices i've selected.
 Write 1 or more automation test scenarios that verifies a user can successfully compare devices.

+## Exercise #9
+**Criteria**: as a user when I navigate to https://www.pinterest.ca/ideas/kitchens/946506078559/ or similar page I want to be able to scroll through the more like this section.
+Verify when user scrolls down the list that more items load when the bottom is reached.